 Run in your terminal:Works for both Claude Code and Claude Desktop on current Claude releases.
 To paste manually instead, write the standard

-mcpServers JSON (see the Codex tab) into ~/.claude/mcp.json.Direct HTTP usage
+mcpServers JSON (see the Codex tab) into ~/.claude/mcp.json.Discovery for agents

 Anything that speaks JSON-RPC over HTTP can talk to the server directly.
 Example with curl:tools/call is the same envelope: